ts-rest/ts-rest/apps/docs/docs/core/core.md

 ## Options

-These configuration options allow you to modify the functionality of how your contract functions.
+These configuration options allow you to modify how your contract functions.

 ### Base Header